This post may include affiliate links; for details, see our disclosure policy.

 When it comes to frozen cocktails, the piña colada is iconic.
 It’s got those 1990’s chain restaurant vibes, and it’s hard to find a resort that doesn’t have on on the menu.
 But did you know it’s actually a classic cocktail invented in the 1950’s?
 Unfortunately many restaurant versions and bottled mixes stray from the essence of the real thing.
 What ingredients are really in this tropical frozen mixed drink?
 Here’s how to make a piña colada…the classic way!

 Piña colada ingredients

 The piña colada is a popular classic cocktail invented in Puerto Rico made with pineapple juice, rum, and coconut, served blended or with crushed ice.
 The name means “strained pineapple” in Spanish.
 The original drink was invented in San Juan in 1954 by a bartender named Ramón “Monchito” Marrero.
 It became an instant favorite and was declared the official drink of Puerto Rico in 1978.

 This drink is on the list of International Bartender Association’s IBA official cocktails, which means it has an official definition.
-Our version on the classic has one additional ingredient to the official definition: we’ll explain more about that below.
+Our spin on the classic has two additional ingredients.
 The piña colada ingredients are:

 - Cream of coconut (not coconut cream)